Pappa al pomodoro (traditional Tuscan tomato and bread soup)

 • Separately, prepare finely minced celery, carrot, garlic, and onion, and sauté in a few tablespoons of olive oil, until all the vegetables are tender.

-• Add the rustic-style tomato puree to the sautéed vegetables, and let it simmer over a low heat for about twenty minutes.
+• Add the rustic-style tomato puree to the sautéed vegetables, and let it simmer over low heat for about 20 minutes.

 • Squeeze the bread and crumble it in the tomato puree, stirring well to allow it to soak in the flavor.
 If you prefer your pappa al pomodoro a little more liquid, add water or broth until you get the desired consistency.